bayesomicslab/bayesomicslab.github.io/_members/reyhaneh-tarighati-tabesh.md

   github: reyhanehtt
 ---

-Reyhaneh is a PhD student in the EL GATO Lab.
+Reyhaneh is a Research Assistant in the EL GATO Lab.